Go Below the Surface at Longhorn Cavern State Park

-With the interior at 68 degrees year-round, it’s a great refuge from the summer heat.
+With the interior at 68 degrees year-round, it’s a great refuge from the summer heat or winter cold.

 “You’ll notice when you get down there that it doesn’t look like those other caves,” said park manager Evan Archilla, comparing Longhorn Cavern to others such as Natural Bridge Caverns northeast of San Antonio, Inner Space Cavern in Georgetown, Caverns of Sonora, and Carlsbad Caverns National Park in New Mexico.

 The cultural significance is almost as exciting as its natural significance.

 - Throughout Prohibition in the 1920s, the cavern was a subterranean speakeasy.
 For just $1.10, guests could enjoy the Queen’s Throne room, which was a section of the cavern with a bootleg whisky bar, a dance floor, and a bandstand.

 - During the Great Depression, President Roosevelt created a program called the Civilian Conservation Corps, in which men ages 17-26 cleared out the cavern with picks, shovels, and wheelbarrows for visitation.

 - Confederate soldiers used the endless supply of guano from the cavern’s Mexican free-tailed bats to create gunpowder.

 - Comanche tribes used the cavern to host meetings and also to trap horses.